 Employee development programs vs. plans: What’s the difference?

 It can be confusing to distinguish between employee development plans and programs.
-You might even wonder whether the difference matters, but it does — because creating a training program is a much larger, more costly endeavor than setting up an individualized plan.
+You might even wonder whether the difference matters, but it does — because creating a personnel development program is much more costly than setting up an individualized plan.

-On the other hand, a manager or team lead may create an employee development plan for a few specific team members or an individual.
-Think of a performance improvement plan that leadership might implement for an employee who isn’t meeting workplace expectations.
-Or, a team lead and their report may decide to work together to create a plan around that employee’s specific goal, like improving their communication or writing skills.
+On the other hand, a manager or team lead may create an employee development plan for a specific group of team members or individuals.
+Think of a performance improvement plan that leadership might implement for employees who don’t meet workplace expectations.
+Alternatively, a team lead and their report may work together to create a plan around that employee’s specific goal, like improving their communication or writing skills.

-- Exists for all employees, a specific department or team, or a certain subgroup of employees
+- Exist for all employees, a specific department or team, or a certain subgroup of employees

-- Is created once to address recurring needs and challenges
+- Are created once to address recurring needs and challenges

 - May run on a specific schedule, where applicable